History of Joseon: Late Joseon period

 In 1812, Hong Gyeong-nae led the peasants of Gasan in the northern part of Korea in an armed rebellion and occupied the region for several months.
 An army was sent to quell the rebellion but only succeeded after a savage scorched-earth campaign.
 Throughout Korea, all the way to Jeju Island, peasants continued to defy the king and ministers in Seoul, as well as the local nobility and wealthy landlords.
 In 1862, a group of farmers in Jinju, in Gyeongsang Province, rose up against their provincial officials and the wealthy landowners in response to exploitation of destitute farmers.
 The whole of Joseon was plunged in confusion.
-Choe Je-u (최제우, 崔濟愚, 1824–1894) established the ideology of Donghak (Eastern learning) in the 1860s.
+Choe Je-u (최제우, 崔濟愚, 1824–1894) established the ideology of Donghak (Eastern learning) in the 1860s, and started a seditious and secessionist movement that involved peasants forming into an anti-government militia that took over parts of southern Korea from 1862 to 1864.
 Roman Catholicism was also introduced in this period, but Christianity in all its forms was brutally oppressed by the Korean government until the late 1880s.

 In 1863, King Gojong took the throne.
 His father, Regent Heungseon Daewongun, ruled for him until Gojong reached adulthood.
 Daewongun is largely said to have been responsible for the brutal suppression of Christianity in Korea during his regency.
 In the mid-1860s, he was the main proponent of isolationism and the instrument of the persecution of native and foreign Catholics, a policy that led directly to the French campaign against Korea in 1866.
 The early years of his rule also witnessed an effort to restore the dilapidated Gyeongbok Palace, the seat of royal authority.
 During Daewongun's reign, factional politics and power wielded by the Andong Kim clan disappeared.